- deck (v.2)

 - deck (v.1)

-- "adorn" (as in deck the halls), early 15c., from Middle Dutch dekken "to cover," from the same Germanic root as deck (n.).
+- "adorn" (as in deck the halls), early 15c., from Middle Dutch decken "to cover, put under roof," a nautical word, from Proto-Germanic *thakjan, from PIE root *(s)teg- "to cover."
 Meaning "to cover" is from 1510s in English.
 Replaced Old English þeccan.
 Related: Decked; decking.